 Notes:

-- The most important thing: 1 square is 1 sc!
+- The most important thing: 1 square equals 1 single crochet (sc).

-- When you work the right side of your project all tails should be on the wrong side of your work.
+- On the right side of your project, all tails should remain on the wrong side of your work.

-- When you work the wrong side of your project all tails should be on the wrong side of your work, in front of you.
+- On the wrong side of your project, keep all tails on the wrong side, positioned in front of you.

-- When you work the right side of your project you should read the chart from right to left.
+- When working the right side of your project, read the chart from right to left.

-- When you work the wrong side of your project you should read the chart from left to right.
+- When working the wrong side of your project, read the chart from left to right.

 Yarn A is mustard and Yarn B is ecru.

-Back of your work should look something like this below:
+The back of your work will look something like this:

 Make ch 24 with Yarn A.